irontec/android-kotlin-samples/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to Active Admin.
-It's people like you that make Active Admin such a great tool.
+First off, thank you for considering contributing to Android Kotlin Examples.

 ### 1. Where do I go from here?